Some people use the term “lazy bowel” to refer to slowed digestion. Slowed digestion is a symptom of a condition rather than a condition itself.

 Slowed digestion results in infrequent bowel movements, which doctors call slow transit constipation (STC).

 Some people develop slowed digestion after prolonged use of stimulant laxatives.
 Some examples of these drugs include:

 - castor oil

-Stimulant laxatives stimulate peristalsis — a series of muscle contractions that the body uses to move food through the digestive tract.
-Over time, the body can become dependent on this stimulation, and it may develop slower or less effective peristalsis.
+Stimulant laxatives encourage peristalsis, a series of muscle contractions that the body uses to move food through the digestive tract.
+Over time, the body can

 However, some people may feel the need to use stimulant laxatives.
 If so, it is important to use the lowest possible dosage and only rely on the drug for a short period.